 You may also take up to three (3) elective credit hours (usually one course) in RELS 6800 Directed Readings/Research (see below).
 This limit can be waived with special permission from the Director of Graduate Studies.
-No more than fifteen (15) semester hours may be taken at the 5000 level.

-You may take up to two 5000-, 6000- or 8000-level courses in other departments (subject to approval by the Graduate Director), and you are encouraged to do so where their areas of interest overlap with other programs (i.e., biology, psychology, education, organizational science, public policy, history, geography).
+You may take up to two 5000-, 6000- or 8000-level courses in other departments (subject to approval by the Director of Graduate Studies), and you are encouraged to do so where your areas of interest overlap with other programs (i.e., biology, psychology, education, organizational science, public policy, history, geography).
 Courses taught in other programs (e.g., Women's and Gender Studies, Latin American Studies, Masters in Liberal Studies) by Religious Studies faculty do not count as coursework outside of the department.

 No more than six hours evaluated as C may be counted toward the minimum hours required for the M.A. degree.
 None of these may be from core Religious Studies courses (6101 and 6102).
-Receiving more than two Cs from courses taken inside or outside of the Department, or any Ds or Fs, will result in suspension from the program.
+Receiving more than two Cs from courses taken inside or outside of the Department, or any Us, will result in suspension from the program.
 Students wishing to re-enter the program must re-apply; re-admission is not guaranteed.
 The new application must address any causes of poor performance and an amelioration plan.
 Re-admitted students must re-take any classes in which they earned a C. A readmitted student who earns two additional Cs or lower will be permanently expelled from the program.

-As a student in the Religious Studies M.A. program, you will be asked to submit a mid-program self-evaluation prior to a brief meeting with the Graduate Committee for advising on your path to the degree.
+As a student in the Religious Studies M.A. program, you will be asked to submit a mid-program selfevaluation prior to a brief meeting with the Graduate Committee for advising on your path to the degree.
 The schedule for this will be determined by you and the DGS.
-The goal of this meeting is to be review prior work and ensure all students have a viable strategy going forward.
+The goal of this meeting is to review prior work and ensure all students have a viable strategy going forward.
 You must always follow the regulations pertaining to academic integrity and responsible conduct of research.
 Program faculty will enforce all aspects of the UNC Charlotte Code of Academic Integrity.
-For more information, please refer to the following websites: Code of Academic Integrity: http://legal.uncc.edu/policies/up-407 and Graduate Schoolspecific information: https://graduateschool.uncc.edu/current-students/academic-integrity
+For more information, please refer to the following website: http://legal.uncc.edu/policies/up-407